yimingsu01/NonDex-Experiments/experiment_on_gradle/README.md

 ### Sample Data

 The `result` folder in this repository contains data from a sample run of the above steps.
+We also rerun each reported flaky test under the same set of NonDex seeds 5 times, and then manually look into the logs to determine if it is implementation-dependent (ID).
+We store a list of verified ID tests in `verified_ID_tests.csv`.
+Notice that we skip all other flaky tests in the same project whenever identifying one ID test.